ismail1234j/BedrockProxy/README.md

 3. Now you can use the Phantom app as you would on a desktop computer.
 Here is an example command to enter into the app: `-server lax.mcbr.cubed.host:19132`.
 If you need help with the arguments to enter see the [Phantom Repository here.](https://github.com/jhead/phantom?tab=readme-ov-file#usage)

+## Contributions

+All and any contributions are welcome, just open a pr and I'll have a look.
 ## Building

 It's easiest to use the latest release but incase I haven't made one and there is a game breaking change follow this guide: